How to Cook a Thanksgiving Turkey

 8. Add salt and pepper to taste, then serve hot!

 Tip: Incorporate bone broth into your gravy or stock for extra flavor.
-Seven Sons Farms sells bone broth by itself, but you also have the option of purchasing stewing hens to make your broth!
+Seven Sons Farms sells bone broth kits, but you also have the option of purchasing stewing hens to make your broth!
 If you make gravy after cooking the turkey, you can also incorporate the drippings from the pan.

 Side Dishes and Desserts